valkey-io/valkey-glide/java/DEVELOPER.md

 - A link to Redis command.
 - Information about the function parameters.
 - The command's return type.
 In the [BaseTransaction](java/client/src/main/java/glide/api/models/BaseTransaction.java) file, include "Command Response" before specifying the return type.

+### Previous PR's

+Refer to [closed-PRs](https://github.com/aws/glide-for-redis/pulls?q=is%3Apr+is%3Aclosed+label%3Ajava) to see commands that have been previously merged.

 ### FFI naming and signatures, and features